 Plants for Stress Relief

 Studies show that plant-filled spaces are calming, improve personal wellness, reduce stress, and even boost work productivity.
 Green leaves are pleasing to the senses.
 They are a pleasure to look at, provide natural aroma, and even generate calming sounds.
 Think of leaves falling on a windy fall day or palms and grasses softly rustling a windy seaside.
 Place a tall Majesty Palm next to a workspace or favorite reading spot.
 A window cross breeze is all you need to make your home feel like an oasis.
 The soothing effect will be immediate.
-Likewise, catching the fragrance of orchids, orange blossoms, or herbs as you enter a room is the best aromatherapy, and simply snapping off an aloe leaf to soothe a burn or scrape will make you glad you planted one.
+Likewise, catching the fragrance of orchids, orange blossoms, or herbs as you enter a room is the best aromatherapy, and simply snapping off an aloe vera plant leaf to soothe a burn or scrape will make you glad you planted one.

 Bring feng shui into your home with plants.
 It is believed that certain plants have an innate positive energy and help naturally strike a balance and bring harmony to your living or work space.